Richard Backus: Acting career

 Richard Backus made his Broadway theatre debut at the Booth Theatre in the original production of Butterflies Are Free.
 The production began in October 1969 with Backus cast as the understudy for Keir Dullea in the role of Don Baker.
-He was first appeared in the role, which we would later take over, in 1971.
+He first appeared in the role, which he would later take over, in 1971.

 Since then, he has appeared in several other Broadway productions, including Ah, Wilderness!, Camelot, and most recently You Never Can Tell.
 Other venues at which Backus has appeared include the American Shakespeare Theatre, the Ensemble Studio Theatre, and the Brooklyn Academy of Music.

 Backus has also acted in film and television.
 In the seventies, Backus was in Deathdream and portrayed scheming but well-meaning Jason Saxton on Lovers and Friends.
 He later replaced Eric Roberts in the role of Ted Bancroft on Another World.
 From 1980 through 1981, he portrayed Barry Ryan on the soap opera Ryan's Hope, a performance for which he was nominated for the 1981 Daytime Emmy Award for Outstanding Actor in a Supporting Role in a Daytime Drama Series.